Opteo/google-ads-api/README.md

 - `onQueryEnd` - `query` and `report`
 - `onMutationEnd`
+- `onServiceEnd`

-These hooks are executed **after** a query or mutation.
+These hooks are executed **after** a query, mutation or service.
 This library does not contain an `onStreamEnd` hook to avoid accumulating the results of streams, and also so that we don't block the thread by waiting for the end event to be emitted.

 ```ts
 import { OnQueryEnd } from "google-ads-api";